 In addition to the traditional business of covering risks in property & casualty and life & health reinsurance, support is provided to new insurance companies during the cost-intensive start-up phase.
 The goal pursued by insurance companies (especially those listed on the stock exchange) of ensuring balance sheet continuity is achieved, in part, by means of reinsurance.
 A further task of reinsurers is to advise insurers in underwriting, pricing and the development of new insurance products, among other things.
-Automated systems for consulting services or for distribution/risk assessment are also offered.
+Automated systems for consulting services, sales, data analytics and risk assessment are also offered.

 Through the provision of such highly sophisticated services - the specifics of which are frequently extremely complex - Hannover Re today ranks as one of the leading reinsurance groups in the world.